Alpine A310: A310 V6

-In 1976 the A310 was restyled by Robert Opron and fitted with the more powerful and newly developed 90-degree 2664 cc V6 PRV engine, as used in some Renaults, Volvos and Peugeots.
+In 1976 the A310 was restyled by Robert Opron and fitted with the more powerful and newly developed 90-degree 2664 cc V6 PRV engine, as used in some Peugeots, Renaults, and Volvos.
 The later V6 received a black plastic rear spoiler as well, useful for keeping the tail planted but somewhat marring the purity of the original's lines.
 With 150 PS on tap, the A310 PRV V6 was Renault's performance flagship capable of 220 kph and acceptable acceleration.
 The tail-heavy weight distribution gave handling characteristics similar to the contemporary Porsche 911.
 Sales did pick up, more than doubling those of the four-cylinder predecessor, but then tapered off as production continued without any updates to make it a serious Porsche competitor in the marketplace.
 Sales were predominantly in France, with 781 cars sold in its home market in 1979 (its best year).
 By 1984 fewer than five hundred Alpines were sold in France, while Porsche sold about 1600 in spite of industrial strikes in Germany.

 Beginning with model year 1981 (in late 1980), the rear suspension was shared with the mid-engined Renault 5 Turbo.
 Rather than the previous three-lug wheels, the A310 also received the alloys used for the 5 Turbo, albeit without the painted elements.